Lachtan9K/spselit-javascript/01-CodeExecution.md

 - Direct command execution
 - Script execution
+- School: What we are going to use?

 ## Direct command execution

 We can directly write commands which are executed immediately by Javascript engine.

+Via direct execution we can get response immediately without the need to save it in variable and print it out to console.

+Note: executing commands in console may produce `undefined` or other unexpected result, that is property of command execution.
+As every command has to produce something in case of defining variable that something is nothing which will produce that `undefined` text.

 ### NodeJS